Trustees

 Colleen Vale is the former Chair of the Management Committee for the West Education Centre.
 The Centre which delivered a range of education services to all education sectors in the western suburbs donated its assets to the Stan Willis Trust when it closed in 2002.

 Colleen is an academic, teacher educator and former secondary school teacher.
-She now works in the Faculty of Arts and Education at Deakin University following a 20 year career with the School of Education at Victoria University.
+She now works in the Faculty of Education at Monash University following a 20 year career with the School of Education at Victoria University and later at Deakin University.
 Colleen has worked with many teachers and schools throughout the western suburbs on a range of projects to improve teaching and learning for students, especially for students in disadvantaged school communities and for girls.

 Colleen is continuing this work in her current academic position and is delighted to be able to serve the community of the western suburbs through the work of the Stan Willis Trust.